How a Wrongful Death Claim Works

 Wrongful Death Damages

--Funeral and burial costs
+-Funeral and burial costs;

--Loss of the deceased person’s expected income
+-Loss of the deceased person’s expected income and support to each claimant;

--Value of the services that the deceased would have provided
+-Value of the services that the deceased would have provided;

--Loss of care, guidance, and nurturing that the deceased would have provided
+-Loss of care, guidance, and nurturing that the deceased would have provided;

--Loss of love and companionship, and
+-Loss of love and companionship; and

--Loss of consortium.
+-Loss of consortium (intimate relations).

-In a federal civil rights wrongful death claim brought in California, the survivors of the decedent may also be able to receive damages for the decedent’s “loss of life” — the intangible value of a human life.
+In a federal civil rights wrongful death claim brought in California, certain survivors of the decedent may also be able to receive damages for the decedent’s “loss of life” — the intangible value of a human life.
 A lawyer who specializes in both wrongful death and civil rights may be able to advise you more about such a claim.